 Avocados should be shipped and received at 40 F, 4.4 C pulp temperature.
 Major California and Florida shippers offer preconditioned avocados.
 Softening of avocados is triggered before shipment by ethylene treatment, then the fruit is refrigerated until delivered.
 That allows uniform softening with rapid turnover and immediate use.
 The hass variety usually will turn black when ripe.
 Most Florida varieties and non-hass varieties remain green.
 An indication of ripeness for all varieties is when the fruit gives to slight pressure.
 Fruit treated with ethylene can be stored up to two weeks.
 To soften, they should be kept at room temperature that does not exceed 75 F, 24 C. An avocado produces ethylene gas as it ripens, but treating avocados with ethylene yields greater uniformity.
 Temperature: cold-tolerant, 40 F, 4.4 C; cold-intolerant, 55 F, 13.3 C Relative humidity: 85% Mist: No Typical shelf life: 14 to 28 days Ethylene producer.
 Do not store or transport with commodities that produce ethylene.
 Odor producer.
 Do not store or transport with odor-sensitive items, such as pineapple.
 Highly sensitive to freezing injury Susceptible to chilling injury.
 Damage sometimes is not apparent until the produce is returned to a higher temperature.

-- 40% of consumers say they purchased avocados in the past year.
+- 31% of consumers purchased avocados in the past year.